martian-lang/martian-docs/content/getting-started/index.md

 ### System Requirements
 * Currently, running pipelines requires a Linux system with kernel version 2.6.23 or later.
-  - Linux versions as far back as RHEL/CentOS 5.5 or Ubuntu 10 have been confirmed working.
+  - Martian 2.x has been confirmed working on Linux versions as far back as RHEL/CentOS 5.5 or Ubuntu 10.
-  - Future updates may drop support for anything older than RHEL/CentOS 6 or Ubuntu 12.
+  - Martian 3.0 and higher are supported on RHEL/CentOS 6 or Ubuntu 12 or higher.
   - For the time being, `mrp` only functions on Linux.
   - Ancillary tools such as `mrc`, `mrstat`, and `mrf` are expected to work on MacOS.
 * Martian was designed for large bioinformatics pipelines.
 One may run into issues on systems with less than 6GB of available memory.
 Editing `jobmanagers/config.json` to reduce the default memory request for jobs may alleviate some of those issues.